Testing procedures

-PulsePins has been designed from the start to allow a high degree of internal self-testing.
-For this reason, the FPGA fabric includes a run-length-encoder for reading back the generated stream and performing comparisons against the expected results.
+PulsePins was designed from the start to support a high degree of internal self-testing.
+For this reason, the FPGA fabric includes a run-length encoder for reading back the generated stream and comparing it against expected results.
 These tests are performed with the pptest tool.
 A collection of shell scripts can be found in the tests/ subdirectory.
 To start one sweep of the test battery, run run_all_tests.
-If any error is encountered, the testing is immediately terminated.
-A successful completion is reported by printing a message SUCCESS. in green.
+If any error is encountered, testing stops immediately.
+Successful completion is reported by printing the message SUCCESS.

-One can run the tests continuously using run_all_tests_forever for performing intensive stress testing.
-The results are collected in /var/volatile for inspection.
+One can run the tests continuously using run_all_tests_forever to perform intensive stress testing.
+The main report is written in the current directory as report, and per-test logs are collected under /var/volatile for inspection.

 Wiring up for testing

-Recommended color coding for connecting DE10-Nano to Saleae logic analyzer is provided in the form of comments in pulsepins.sv design file.
+Recommended color coding for connecting the DE10-Nano to a Saleae logic analyzer is provided in the comments in the pulsepins.sv design file.

 The image below shows a testing jig.
-It makes use of custom cables to connect the logic analyzer to both GPIO ports.
+It uses custom cables to connect the logic analyzer to both GPIO ports.
 Eight bits of qout on the Arduino port are connected to LEDs.
 An oscilloscope is connected to clock signals on the Arduino port.
 Some wires for hooking up external clock sources are also visible.

 PulsePins testing jig